 To enable full-text search of data in Couchbase, you transmit data from a Couchbase cluster to an Elasticsearch cluster where it will be indexed by Elasticsearch.
 The Couchbase Plug-in for Elasticsearch helps transmit data from Couchbase using a protocol understood by Elasticsearch.
 The plug-in ensures that information from Couchbase can be mapped and converted into data which Elasticsearch will index and query.

-This plug-in is compatible with Couchbase Server 2.0 and Elasticsearch 0.20.
+This plug-in is compatible with Couchbase Server 2.0 or later and Elasticsearch 0.19.9 and 0.90.2.
 For more information about the administrative tool for Elasticsearch, see Elasticsearch head.For more information about setting up Elasticsearch, see Elasticsearch Install

 Go to your install directory for Elasticsearch:

 bin/plugin -install transport-couchbase -url \ http://packages.couchbase.com.s3.amazonaws.com/releases/elastic-search-adapter/1.1.0/elasticsearch-transport-couchbase-1.1.0.zip

 After a successful install, the plugin installer returns: